-The overall consumption of SF6 in 2013 was 2.0 tonnes.
-Consumption of SF6 was used for power switches in high-voltage power systems and laboratories.
-Consumption of SF6 in production of double glazed thermal windows has been banned since 1.
-January 2003 /30/.
+The overall consumption of SF6 in 2016 was 3.1 tonnes.
+Consumption of SF6 is used for power switches in high-voltage power systems, plasma erosion and laboratories, including research laboratories (particle accelerators) and medical services such as radiotherapy and electronic microscopes.
+The registered suppliers of SF6 provide gas to all mentioned areas as mentioned above and it is checked through contact to consumers that no parallel import occurs (including military).
+The registered import from suppliers is therefore valid to determine the actual SF6 consumption.

+Consumption of $SF_6$ in production of double glazed thermal windows has been banned since 1st of January 2003 /30/.

 Application area DK consumption, tonnes

-Power switches in high-voltage plants 1,27
+Power switches in high-voltage plants 2,40

-Plasma erosion 0,70
+Plasma erosion 0,60

-Laboratories 0,02
+Laboratories 0,08

-Total 1,99
+Total 3,08

 TABLE 7